ecaldon/850mb_multiplot_demo/README.md

 You should be ready to run the notebook in your newly created environment!
 Go through the customization blocks to change the directories and settings to your specifications.
 Happy plotting!

 ## Recent updates...
+**Minor Update 7/25/25**
+- New capability to add a user-defined number of location markers with customizable latitudes, longitudes, colors, and marker shapes
+- New RAP analysis customization to define density of wind barb station plots

 **Major Update 7/16/25**
 - New capability to use NSSL's Multi-Radar Multi-Sensor (MRMS) products as a layer, replacing the need for gridded NEXRAD files, including the following new customizations:
   - Ability to choose fields from over 200 MRMS products